Advanced Placement

 The Difference Between AP Computer Science Principles and AP Computer Science A

 Do you like creating things?
-Learning skills that solve real-world problems?
-If so, you might be trying to decide which AP® computer science course is right for you.
+Learning skills that have real-world applications?
+If so, you might be trying to decide which AP computer science course is right for you.
 In this post, we’ll explain the similarities and differences between AP Computer Science Principles (AP CSP) and AP Computer Science A (AP CSA).

 What is AP Computer Science Principles?

-- Designing a program to solve a problem.
+• Design a computer program to solve a problem.

 What is AP Computer Science A?

-AP Computer Science A is a course that focuses more on programming.
-When you take AP CSA, you'll learn programming content and skills used by computer scientists to develop creative solutions to today’s problems.
-Skills emphasized in this course include:
+AP Computer Science A is a course that enables students to explore more advanced programming concepts.
+When you take AP CSA, you'll learn one of the most in-demand programming languages, Java, and build skills used by computer scientists to develop creative solutions to today’s problems.
+In this course, you’ll develop important skills such as:

 How are these two courses similar?